-Fig. 10 Results of synthesizing changing aperture sizes.
+Fig. 11 Results of synthesizing changing aperture sizes.
 The aperture size gradually decreases from (a) to (d).

+Figure 8 compares the rendering results using our method and the single-image filtering approach on an indoor scene.
 Our technique exhibits fewer visual artifacts compared to the single-image filtering method, especially near the boundary of the girl.
 When examining the boundary of the sweater, the single-image method blurs the black sweater regions into the background and thus causes color bleeding, whereas our technique prevents such leakage.
 When focusing at the background, the single-image method exhibits discontinuous transitions from the girl to the background while our method preserves the smooth transition.

 Our method also correctly preserves the boundaries between the in-focus and out-of-focus regions when synthesizing changing aperture sizes.
-As shown in Figure 10, we fix the focus at the woman.
+As shown in Figure 11, we fix the focus at the woman.
 With the aperture fully open in (a), the blur level decreases as we decrease the aperture size.